-MPA combined with an MPA-aware TCP can only ensure FPDU Alignment with the TCP Header if the FPDU is less than or equal to TCP's EMSS.
+MPA over a standard TCP stack can usually provide FPDU Alignment with the TCP Header if the FPDU is equal to TCP's EMSS.
+An optimized MPA/TCP stack can also maintain alignment as long as the FPDU is less than or equal to TCP's EMSS.
 Since FPDU Alignment is generally desired by the receiver, DDP must cooperate with MPA to ensure FPDUs' lengths do not exceed the EMSS under normal conditions.
 This is done with the MULPDU mechanism.